 Short Research Reports

-Short Research Reports (1000-1800 words) usually detail smaller studies on limited or specific topics, small patient series, new technology, preliminary research communications, preliminary findings or pilot studies and the like and are permitted with at most one or two tables and/or one illustration and no more than 12 references.
+Short Research Reports (1000-1800 words) usually detail smaller studies on limited or specific topics, small patient series, advances in technology or innovation, preliminary research communications, preliminary findings or pilot studies and the like and are permitted with at most one or two tables and/or one illustration and no more than 12 references.
 They are fully quoted and listed in the same way as Main Research Articles.
 A block abstract of maximum 150 words is required.

 Different study materials: